marcelo-martins/breweries-case/README.md

 # Brewery API data to data lake
 This repository was built to solve a data engineering problem: reading data from an API and creating a view with it.

-The main idea is to develop a medallion architecture in a data lake (AWS S3 in this case) and creating the necessary files to achive the desired view.
+The main idea is to develop a medallion architecture in a data lake (AWS S3 in this case) and creating the necessary files to archive the desired view.

 ## Tools

 This project uses the following tools:
 + **Airflow**: used for orchestrating the ETL pipeline, scheduling and managing task execution, such as API calls and data transformations
 + **Docker**: provides containerization to ensure that the application and its dependencies run consistently across environments.
 It also manages the Airflow components and database
-+ **Pandas** and **Pyspark**: used for business rules and data conversion
++ **Pandas** and **Pyspark**: used for implementing business rules and performing data transformations

 ## Main files
 1. **docker-compose.yml** - this file is responsible for creating the containers.
 There are three containers in this project: